baketti/Recipes-app/README.md

 # Healthy Meals

-It's a single-page application that provides users with access to vegetarian recipes from the Spoonacular API.
-Users can effortlessly explore vegetarian recipes and related details through an intuitive and user-friendly interface: https://healthy-meals-nine.vercel.app.
+It's a single-page application offering users access to vegetarian recipes from the Spoonacular API.
+With an easy-to-use and intuitive interface, users can seamlessly discover vegetarian recipes and their details: https://healthy-meals-nine.vercel.app.

 # About the project
 A project for: